Zanzibarr/LaTexThesisFormat/README.md

-This is a basic but functional latex format to write thesis or papers.
+This is a basic but functional latex template to write a thesis for your degree at UNIPD.

+The pdf file produced will be a PDF/A-3b (you can verify it [here](https://demo.verapdf.org)), and it will adhere to the requirements by UNIPD on thesis upload

 Feel free to open issues if you wish to have features added.